Please consider following us on Facebook and

 Telephone: 507-334-2226 Email:email@example.com

-Straight River Farm began in 2002 when owner Bill Hein, recently retired from a 30-year teaching career, was deciding what to do with the next phase of his life.
-He tried several things in the Twin Cities, where he & his wife Maggie lived, but nothing excited him like the idea of having a farm and growing good things for people to eat.
-After much discussion and negotiation, Maggie agreed, provided that they could find a farm within an hour's drive of her work as a Librarian, and that Farmer Bill would hire help to do the bulk of the picking.
+Straight River Farm was started in 2002 when owner Bill Hein, recently retired from a 30-year teaching career, was deciding what to do with the next phase of his life.
+He tried several things in the Twin Cities, where he & his family lived, but nothing excited him like the idea of having a farm and growing food for people to eat.
+After much discussion and negotiation, wife Maggie agreed, provided that they could find a farm within an hour's drive of her work as a Librarian, and that Farmer Bill would hire help as soon as possible.

 Other things have been tried over the years: sweet corn, melons, and tomatoes, to bridge the seasons and generate income.
 But Farmer Bill is a few years older now and we're starting to cut back.
-For 2020 and going forward, it will be 'just' the berries and the apples.
+From 2020 forward it has been 'just' the berries and the apples.

 Our farm is ecologically managed to reduce the need for pesticides and be sustainable for the environment, the consumer, and the farmer.
-But we are not certified organic.
-Using IPM (integrated pest management) methods incorporating insect traps, pheromone lures, and field scouting, we try to raise fruit that tastes good and is good for us all to eat.
+We are not certified organic but use many organic practices, such as IPM (integrated pest management) methods incorporating insect traps, pheromone lures, and field scouting.
+We try to raise fruit that tastes good and is good for us all to eat.
 We eat our produce, too!
+And we recognize the importance of caring for the land, using cover crops and other practices to maintain the health of our soil.

 Fruit from our farm to your table